Roan antelope: Description

 Characteristic features include a short, erect mane of grayish brown hair extending from the back of the neck along the midline of the back up to the withers, white patches around the eyes and the mouth on the otherwise black face, and long, narrow ears with 3–5 cm long tufts.
 The horns are ringed and arched backwards, which can reach 100 cm long in males, slightly shorter in females.
 The long legs are supported by large hooves.
 The short, smooth coat is brown to amber.
 The ventral parts are yellow to white, while the neck and the manes are gray to black.

 They are somewhat similar in appearance to the sable antelopes and can be confused where their ranges overlap.
 Sable antelope males are notably darker, being brownish-black rather than dark brown.

-Habitat and behavior
+Ecology

 Roan antelopes can be found in woodland, grassland, and savannah; mainly in the tropical and subtropical grasslands, savannas, and shrublands biome, which range in tree density from forest with a grassy understory (such as the central Zambezian Miombo woodlands) to grasslands dotted with few trees, where they eat mid-length grasses.

 They live in small groups and form harem groups of 5 to 15 animals with one dominant male.
 Males commonly fight among themselves for dominance of their herd, brandishing their horns while both animals are on their knees.

+Roan antelopes are known to hybridise with sable antelopes in overlaps of the two distributions.
+Hybridisation occurred due to the wartime poaching depleting both populations.